 The college bookstore, located on the first floor in Largo Student Center, is operated on a contracted basis and serves the students, faculty, and staff with required textbooks, trade books, supplies, novelties, refunds, rental of books, and exchanges, purchase of used books, and degree/extension center sales.
 Cash, checks, and credit cards (MasterCard, American Express, VISA, and Discover) are accepted.
-Purchase orders, government contracts, and financial aid can be processed at any PGCC bookstore location.
+Purchase orders, government contracts, and financial aid can only be processed at the Largo campus bookstore.
 There are limited bookstore services at University Town Center.
-Bookstore information can be found on the Web at www.pgccbookstore.com or call 301-546-0912.
+Bookstore information can be found on the Web at www.pgccbookstore.com: 301-546-0912